 - Tommaso Bernardini, Ancient Greek and Roman Studies

 - Yvonne Lin, Chinese

 - Sidney To, English

 Congratulations to the Program’s most recent graduates!
-Now in its twelfth year, the Program in Critical Theory enrollment has grown to 99 active students with 73 affiliated faculty.
-To date, 74 UC Berkeley PhDs have earned a Designated Emphasis in Critical Theory.
+The Program in Critical Theory has grown to 93 active students with 74 affiliated faculty.
+To date, 87 UC Berkeley PhDs have earned a Designated Emphasis in Critical Theory.

 Friday, April 29, 2022

 The Critical Theory Dissertation Fellowship is awarded to UC Berkeley Critical Theory Designated Emphasis (DE) graduate students with records of achievement and promising dissertation projects.
 The fellowships support students writing their dissertations, providing full fee remission (where required) and a full stipend, usually for a semester.